datacheckerbv/React-Native-SDK-Demos/FaceVerifySDKDemo/README.md

 ## Android Specific Setup

+For Android, using the `react-native-webview` component to load the SDK locally is not possible.
+This is because Android does not allow fetching from `file://` URLs.
+Instead, it only permits loading from `https://` URLs.
+Therefore, the files need to be hosted, either internally or externally.
+To host the files internally, we created a `CustomWebView` component specifically for Android.

 ### Linking the SDK (Android)

 To link the assets for your Android project, run the following commands in your terminal: